eclipse-sumo/sumo/docs/web/docs/TraCI/Vehicle_Value_Retrieval.md

-Vehicles supports retrieval of device parameters using the [generic parameter retrieval call](Traci/GenericParameters#get_parameter.md).
+Vehicles supports retrieval of device parameters using the [generic parameter retrieval call](../TraCI/GenericParameters.md#get_parameter).

 ### Supported Device Parameters

 - device.battery.energyConsumed
 - device.battery.energyCharged
 - device.battery.actualBatteryCapacity
 - device.battery.maximumBatteryCapacity
 - device.battery.chargingStationId
 - device.battery.vehicleMass
 - device.person.IDList
 - device.container.IDList
 - device.rerouting.period (returns individual rerouting period in seconds)
 - device.rerouting.edge:EDGE_ID (returns assumed travel time for rerouting where EDGE_ID is the id of a network edge)
-  - device.example.customValue1 (return the value of option )
+- device.example.customValue1 (return the value of option **--device.example.parameter**)
 - device.example.customValue2 (return the value of vehicle parameter *example*)
 - device.example.meaningOfLife (return 42)
 - has.DEVICENAME.device (returns "true" or "false" depending on whether a device with DEVICENAME is equipped)

+!!! caution
+    If the vehicles does not carry the respective device an error is returned when retrieving parameters with the **device**. prefix.
+This happens when requestion *device.person.IDList* for a vehicle that has not carried any persons up to that point.
+Either check for existence or handle the error (i.e. by catching TraCIException in the python client).

 ### Supported LaneChangeModel Parameters

-  - laneChangeModel.<ATTRNAME> (where <ATTRNAME> is one of the [parameters supported by the laneChangeModel](Definition_of_Vehicles,_Vehicle_Types,_and_Routes#Lane-Changing_Models.md) of the vehicle. i.e. *lcStrategic*)
+- laneChangeModel.<ATTRNAME\> (where <ATTRNAME\> is one of the [parameters supported by the laneChangeModel](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#lane-changing_models) of the vehicle. i.e. *lcStrategic*)